Summary

 The Epilepsy Foundation has also developed a program called Epilepsy Smart Schools.
 This national program provides a range of information and classroom supports for families, teachers and children living with epilepsy.

-If you feel like there have been significant changes in your child’s learning, thinking skills, concentration or memory, then your child may need a full neuropsychological assessment.
-A neuropsychologist has specific training in understanding the relationship between the physical brain and behaviour, cognition (thinking skills) and how this can be affected by factors such as epilepsy, medication and mood.
+If you notice changes in your child's learning, thinking skills, concentration or memory, a full neuropsychological assessment may be helpful.
+A neuropsychologist is trained to understand how the brain affects learning, behaviour, and thinking skills and how these can be influenced by epilepsy, medication and mood.

 Epilepsy – sport and play

-To manage the risk in schools, the Victorian Department of Education Epilepsy and Seizure policy states that schools are required to ensure appropriate health and management plans are in place for students with epilepsy.
-It also states that staff are trained by a recognised epilepsy provider to provide medical assistance in cases where emergency medication is required.
+The Victorian Department of Education Epilepsy and Seizure policy states that schools are required to ensure appropriate health and management plans are in place for students with epilepsy.
+It also states that staff should be trained by a recognised epilepsy provider to provide medical assistance in cases where emergency medication is required.
 The same approach can be applied to all recreational activities in the community.

-It’s uncommon for seizures to be triggered by exercise or sports.
-Most sporting activities are suitable if the child avoids overexertion, dehydration and low blood sugar (hypoglycaemia).
-Take special care with activities such as water sports, or activities from heights.
+It's uncommon for exercise or sports to trigger seizures.
+Most sports are suitable as long as the child avoids overexertion, dehydration and low blood sugar (hypoglycaemia).
+Take extra care with activities such as water sports, or activities involving heights.

-- Swimming – supervision by a competent adult is good practice for all children in and around water, whether that is a pool, beach or bath.
+- Swimming– supervision by a competent adult is important for all children in and around water, whether that is a pool, beach or bath.

 - Cycling – all children should wear a bike helmet and cycle away from busy roads.

-- Climbing – trees and rocks present risks if the child’s seizures are not well controlled.
+- Climbing – extra caution is needed if seizures are not well controlled.

 Epilepsy and genetics